WholeFoodGuy/astro-paper/src/content/blog/2024-05-18-pan-seared-broccoli-and-eggs.md

   - Cooking
   - Tutorial
   - Whole food
-description: This great nutritional whole food breakfast will power your morning.
-Follow this tutorial to get the most out of your breakfast!
+description: "This great nutritional whole food breakfast will power your morning delightfully!
+Follow this tutorial to get the most out of your breakfast! "
 ---
 Recipie